Revolt of Hasan Khan Salar: Attempt at Negotiations

-The royal court sent Charagh 'Ali Khan Zanganeh to Mashhad to negotiate with Hasan Khan Salar.
+The royal court sent Cheragh-Ali Khan Zanganeh to Mashhad to negotiate with Hasan Khan Salar.
 Reportedly, Zanganeh offered Salar 95,000 tuman and the governorship of Hamadan, Zanjan, and Qazvin if he were to unconditionally surrender.
 However, Hasan Khan Salar refused unconditional surrender and made negotiation impossible.
 He also had the support of the regional Afshar, Turkmen, and Hazara tribes.
 As mentioned before, the people of Mashhad were extremely loyal to Salar due to their hatred of the government.
 Reportedly, even beggars would arm themselves during the siege to defend the city from government forces.
-Sultan Murad Mirza sent Nawab Mu'azzam Sulayman Khan Darah Khabri to capture Kalat while he marched toward Mashhad and besieged it in June.
+Morad Mirza sent Nawab Mu'azzam Sulayman Khan Darah Khabri to capture Kalat while he marched toward Mashhad and besieged it in June.
 10,000 of Salar's forces marched out to do battle with them but were heavily defeated and retreated back into the city.

 Fall of Mashhad

 Hasan Khan Salar's forces suffered defeat after defeat.
 His soldiers had no money and so he had an idea and decided to sack the Imam Reza Shrine to confiscate the ornaments to pay for his troops.
 So in October 1849 he did so, and 22,000 toman fell into his hands.
 This action made him increasingly unpopular within the city.
 He also put the ulema of Mashhad in prison because they had not issued a fatwa approving of his actions.
 Salar's forces also committed atrocities on the local population.
 They stole the property of locals, raped women, and sold citizens to the Turkmen slavers.
 Two more Qajar armies reached the walls at Mashhad and by this time the people were tired of Salar.
 On 13 March or 23 March 1850, Mashhad surrendered to the Qajars, ending Hasan Khan Salar's 4 year long revolt.
-Hasan Khan Salar, his son Amir Aslan Khan, and Salar's brother Muhammad Ali Khan Qajar Develu were executed on April 29.
-Mirza Muhammad Khan was executed on May 21.
-Sultan Murad Mirza was given the title Husam al-Saltana for crushing the rebellion.
+Hasan Khan Salar, his son Amir Aslan Khan, and his brother Mohammad Ali Khan Qajar Develu were all executed on 29 April.
+Mirza Mohammad Khan was executed on 21 May.
+Morad Mirza was given the title Hesam o-Saltaneh for crushing the rebellion.